 2. Early Deadlines

-Applications are accepted beginning September 1st for the fall semester with a priority deadline of March 1st.
+Apply Online Applications are accepted beginning September 1 for the fall semester with a priority deadline of March 1st.
 After March 1st, the Office of Undergraduate Admissions will continue to review applications on a case-by-case basis until enrollment capacity has been reached.
-Applicants interested starting in the spring 2017 semester must apply by January 8th, 2016.
+Applicants interested starting in the spring 2018 semester must apply by December 15, 2017.
 To apply now, visit apply.wisconsin.edu

 Architecture applicants for fall have a March 1 priority deadline.
 After the priority date, applications are considered on a space-available basis.
 For nursing applicants, priority consideration is given to applications received by March 1 for fall semesters and December 15 for spring semesters